mmonfils/iowa-community-blueprints/index.md

 ### Mobile Web Control Panel

 Welcome to our shared space.
-If you are viewing this on a mobile browser or in an incognito window, use the brightly colored links below as your navigation buttons.
+If you are viewing this on a mobile browser, use the brightly colored links below as your navigation buttons.
 They are spaced out to be easily tapped on a mobile screen.

 [➔ View Open Source Code Repository (GitHub Code View)](https://github.com/mmonfils/iowa-community-blueprints)
 *(Note: Clicking this link takes you out of this polished website and directly into the public folder system, where you can see the raw files and updates.)*